Home

 5. Current US business address

-It’s a good idea check box 3 requesting that FinCEN issue your company a FinCEN ID# upon filing so that you may be able to save time preparing future reports.
+It’s a good idea to check box 3 requesting that FinCEN issue your company a FinCEN ID# upon filing so that you may be able to save time preparing future reports.
 When you receive it, save it somewhere securely and where you’ll remember where it is for future reference.

 Step 2

 Complete information about “Company Applicants.”
-“Company Applicants” means the people who were prepared and/or filed your formation documents (your Certificate of Incorporation in our example).
+“Company Applicants” means the people who prepared and/or filed your formation documents (your Certificate of Incorporation in our example).

 Only companies created on or after January 1, 2024 need to report these folks.

-• If one person completed the incorporation paperwork, and filed the incorporation paperwork with the Secretary of State, then include this person in your BOIR.
+• If one person completed the incorporation paperwork and filed the incorporation paperwork with the Secretary of State, then include this person in your BOIR.

-• If one person completed the incorporation paperwork, and a different person person filed the incorporation paperwork with the Secretary of State, then report both people.
+• If one person completed the incorporation paperwork, and a different person filed the incorporation paperwork with the Secretary of State, then report both people.
 For example, a founder prepares and signs a certificate of incorporation, then sends it to a filing service which files the certificate of incorporation.
 Both the founder and the individual person at the filing service should be included in your BOIR.

 If no FinCEN IDs are available, collect this information about the person(s) involved in incorporating your company:

-1. Name as it appears on identification document.
+1. Name as it appears on identification document

 2. Date of birth